CheetahTemplate3/cheetah3/www/developers.rst

 Contributing to Cheetah
 =======================

 Cheetah is the work of many volunteers.
 If you use Cheetah, share your experiences, tricks, customizations, and frustrations.
-Please join the `mailing list <http://lists.sourceforge.net/lists/listinfo/cheetahtemplate-discuss>`_
+Please visit https://github.com/CheetahTemplate3 and file bug reports, feature requests or pull requests.

 Getting the Code